-WIOA Regional Operator - Because the Regional Operator contract expired on June 30, 2015, the South Central Region 8 Workforce Board, Inc. through its Fiscal Agent, Crowe Horwath LLP conducted a competitive solicitation for Regional Operator (Staff to the Board and One-Stop Operator functions) in the Fall of 2014.
-Throughout the solicitation process, CLJ Associates, LLC staff were excluded from participation in meetings or discussions about the RFP specifications as well as ratings of proposals received.
-The RFP specifications were developed by Crowe Horwath LLP as a product of meeting with the Executive Committee of the South Central Region 8 Workforce Board, Inc. The Executive Committee was comprised of the Board Chair, Vice Chair, Secretary and the Chief Elected Official.
-Crowe Horwath advertised the availability of the RFP in Regional Newspapers as well as the Indianapolis Star.
-The RFP was posted on the South Central Region 8 Workforce Board website and the DWD website, and was distributed to all the Regional Operators in Indiana.
-Two organizations submitted proposals to Crowe Horwath.
-Crowe Horwath distributed the proposals to the Workforce Board Executive Committee members for independent scoring.
-The Executive Committee met, discussed the proposals received, compiled the scores and voted to recommend to the full Board to award the contract to CLJ Associates, LLC for a two-year period ending June 30, 2017 with a one-year extension that may be exercised by the Board based on performance.
-The full Board subsequently met and accepted the recommendation of the Executive Committee.
+WIOA Staff to the Board, One-Stop Operator and Service Provider - Because the Regional Operator contract expired on June 30, 2018, the South Central Region 8 Workforce Board, Inc. through its Fiscal Agent, Crowe Horwath LLP conducted a competitive solicitation and released an RFP in May of 2017 for Regional Staff to the Board, One-Stop Operator and WIOA Service Provider functions as a combined proposal for all three functions to be executed by one entity.
+Throughout the solicitation process, CLJ Associates, LLC and Vincennes University staff were excluded from participation in meetings or discussions about the RFP specifications as well as ratings of proposals received.
+The RFP specifications were developed by Crowe Horwath LLP as a product of meeting with the Executive Committee of the South Central Region 8 Workforce Board, Inc. and the WorkOne Regional Coordinator.
+The Executive Committee was comprised of the Board Chair, Vice Chair, Secretary and the Chief Elected Official.
+Crowe Horwath advertised the availability of the RFP by: